Canaccord Genuity lifts Brookfield Corporation [BN] price estimate. Who else is bullish?

-Brookfield Corporation [NYSE: BN] stock went on an upward path that rose over 2.41% on Thursday, amounting to a one-week price increase of more than 9.24%.
+Brookfield Corporation [NYSE: BN] loss -0.69% on the last trading session, reaching $39.07 price per share at the time.
 The company report on November 27, 2023 at 5:22 PM that Brookfield Corporation Announces Pricing of $700 Million Notes Offering.

 The net proceeds from the sale of the notes will be used to refinance existing indebtedness, including upcoming 2024 maturities, and will leave only modest maturities through to the end of 2025.
 The notes will be issued by Brookfield Finance Inc., an indirect 100% owned subsidiary of Brookfield, and will be fully and unconditionally guaranteed by Brookfield.
 The offering is expected to close on or about December 4, 2023, subject to the satisfaction of customary closing conditions.